 - Provide proof of SC101: Fundamentals of Service Coordination program completion* at least 30 days prior to the exam (version 2016 or later.

 - Equivalent work includes working for a social services or a related health care field on behalf of older adults and/or families, or two years property management experience with responsibility for assisting residents with service acquisition, or in any field with supervisory and/or customer service experience.
 Candidates must submit a resume and documentation of qualifying experience.

-- Candidates who hold a Bachelor’s degree or other advanced degree in social services or a related health care field may count that degree as 2 years of employment experience and may sit for the Comprehensive Exam after providing proof of their degree (transcript, copy of diploma, letter from institution).
+- Exam Candidates who hold an Associate's, Bachelor's, or other advanced degree in social services or a related health care field may count that degree as 2 years of employment experience and may sit for the Comprehensive Exam after providing proof of their degree (transcript, copy of diploma, or letter from institution).